 By clicking Add you will be the SubForm will open (ADD_REQUEST in this case) for that particular basket as you may see below and you may proceed in creating a new product for that basket.

-Another usability of the SubForms is while revisiting a basket.
-Then the previous entry will open and you will have the option to add products for that basket.
-By scrolling at the bottom of that entry you will not be able just to see the save option as usual but also the Add new record option.
+Another way to use the SubForms is while editing the parent.
+If we edit a basket and scroll to the bottom, we can see that there is a grid containing the requests for this basket. of that entry you will not be able just to see the save option as usual but also the Add new record option.

 By clicking the Add new record the SubForm will launch in a pop up window where you may create you entry as usual.
 See the screenshot below.